Crypto-TII/TLS1.3/README.md

 ---

-Proceed to the cpp or rust directories to continue.
+Read the *overview.pdf* one-pager here and then proceed to the cpp or rust directories to continue.

 ---